nulib-ds/post_acute_therapy_project/README.md

 5. Prusynski RA, Humbert A, Leland NE, et al. Dual impacts of Medicare payment reform and the COVID-19 pandemic on therapy staffing in skilled nursing facilities.
 Journal of the American Geriatrics Society 2022;Online ahead of print doi: 10.1111/jgs.18208 [published Online First: 2022/12/27]
 6. McGarry BE, Grabowski DC, Barnett ML.
 Severe Staffing And Personal Protective Equipment Shortages Faced By Nursing Homes During The COVID-19 Pandemic.
 Health Aff (Millwood) 2020;39(10):1812-21. doi: 10.1377/hlthaff.2020.01269 [published Online First: 20200820]
 7. Konetzka RT, White EM, Pralea A, et al. A systematic review of long-term care facility characteristics associated with COVID-19 outcomes.
 J Am Geriatr Soc 2021;69(10):2766-77. doi: 10.1111/jgs.17434 [published Online First: 20210921]

+Work conducted at:

+A red sign with white text AI-generated content may be incorrect.
+A purple sign with white text AI-generated content may be incorrect.
+A purple text on a black background AI-generated content may be incorrect.

+Principal Investigator: Tiago Jesus, PhD, OTD, OTR/L,

+Division of Occupational Therapy, School of Health and Rehabilitation Sciences, The Ohio State University Wexner Medical Center, Columbus, Ohio, USA. tiago.jesus@osumc.edu

+Map design and application: Mech Frazier, MA

+GIS Specialist, Digital Scholarship, Northwestern University Libraries, Evanston, Illinois, USA. mech.frazier@northwestern.edu

+Funding:

+ A blue and orange logo AI-generated content may be incorrect.
+A blue and red logo AI-generated content may be incorrect.

+Work funded by the Switzer Fellowship, Award #: 90SFGE0046-01-00 from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), which is part of the Administration for Community Living (ACL).

+Disclaimer: This project supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS).
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the Administration For Community Living U.S. Government.